structured-query-language/structured-query-language.github.io/wrangle-data-in-snowflake-using-python.md

 ## Sample Anonymous Procedure
 Here is an example on how to use Anonymous Procedures with Python Pandas to filter data.
-This is a simple usecase but you can do anytype of data wrangling that Python will support.
+This is a simple example but you can do anytype of data wrangling that Python will support.

 ```sql
 with wrangle_data_with_pandas as PROCEDURE (table_name VARCHAR , key_name VARCHAR)